-200 Because of Caremark's affiliation with CVS retail pharmacies, we exclude Caremark prescriptions at CVS but include Express Scripts and Optum Rx prescriptions at CVS.
+&lt;sup>201 Because of Caremark's affiliation with CVS retail pharmacies, we exclude Caremark prescriptions at CVS but include Express Scripts and Optum Rx prescriptions at CVS.
 Similarly, we exclude Optum Rx prescriptions at Optum Rx owned retail pharmacies but include Express Scripts and Caremark prescriptions at those pharmacies.

-201 We used data from Specifications 12-14 submitted to the FTC.
-We focus on nonspecialty drugs because the vast majority of the prescriptions dispensed by retail pharmacy for a drug (in logarithms) to an indicator variable for chain pharmacy, indicator variables for the type of payor (commercial/Medicare/Medicaid), indicator variables for years (2017 through 2022), indicator variables for NDCs, and indicator variables for each of the three largest PBMs.202 The coefficient on the chain pharmacy indicator can be used to estimate the percentage difference in average reimbursement rates paid to chain and independent pharmacies, holding constant the year, payor type, PBM, and NDC.203 As Table 10 indicates, the coefficients are negative and statistically significant.
-We find that, relative to independent pharmacies, reimbursement rates paid to chain pharmacies are lower on average by about 3.5% for branded drugs204 and by about 19.3% for generic drugs.205 where reimbursement is the payment from the PBM to the pharmacy per 30-day equivalent prescription for a given pharmacy type, year, payor type, PBM, and NDC.
+branded and non-specialty generic drugs that have at least 100 prescriptions for each PBM, within a given year, between 2017 and 2022, at both independent and non-affiliated chain retail pharmacies.
+We then estimate a regression relating the reimbursement rate paid to the pharmacy for a drug (in logarithms) to an indicator variable for chain pharmacy, indicator variables for the type of payor (commercial/Medicare/Medicaid), indicator variables for years (2017 through 2022), indicator variables for NDCs, and indicator variables for each of the three largest PBMs.
+The coefficient on the chain pharmacy indicator can be used to estimate the percentage difference in average reimbursement rates paid to chain and independent pharmacies, holding constant the year, payor type, PBM, and NDC.
+As Table 10 indicates, the coefficients are negative for both branded and generic drugs and statistically significant for generic drugs.
+We find that, relative to independent pharmacies, reimbursement rates paid to chain pharmacies are lower on average by about 11% for generic drugs and that they are not statistically different for branded drugs.

+Ln(Reimbursement) = $\beta_0 + \beta_1$ Non-Affiliated Chain Pharmacy Dummy + $\beta_2$ Year + $\beta_3$ Payor Type + $\beta_4$ PBM + $\beta_5$ NDC + $\epsilon$ , where reimbursement is the payment from the PBM to the pharmacy per 30-day equivalent prescription for a given pharmacy type, year, payor type, PBM, and NDC.
 Observations are weighted by volume of 30-day equivalent prescriptions.
 Standard errors are clustered on NDC.
 The regression equation is estimated separately for branded drugs and generic drugs.